Whether the Weather Is Fine: Casting

 Manatad has described the cast as a "good mix", as it includes a veteran actress (Santos-Concio), a popular actor (Padilla), and a rising talent (Rifol).
 Manatad had long wanted to work with Padilla, but was uncertain if he would be able to secure him for the project.
 Padilla, who is mostly known for his love team romantic comedies and dramas with actress Kathryn Bernardo, did not join the project immediately.
 Concerned that the material was too heavy and that he would not be able to give justice to the role, Padilla eventually accepted the role after being given two weeks to decide by Manatad.
 Manatad has stated that Padilla was able to embody his character more easily because he is a native speaker of Waray.

 The film also features actress Rans Rifol in her film debut.
 Rifol was formerly with the Filipina girl group MNL48 before switching to acting.

 Filming

 Principal photography for the film was completed in February 2020.

 Release

 The film had its world premiere on August 9, 2021, at the 74th Locarno Film Festival, where it won the Cinema e Gioventù Prize.
 The film also screened at the 2021 Toronto International Film Festival in the Contemporary World Cinema section.
 Whether the Weather is Fine had its US premiere at the Chicago International Film Festival.
+It served as the closing film of the inaugural edition of Jakarta Film Week.

 The film premiered in the Philippines on December 25, 2021, as an official entry to the 47th Metro Manila Film Festival.